 Do I need a VPN if I’m already using HTTPS?

 HTTPS protects data in transit to a server, but a VPN adds a layer of privacy for your whole device, including DNS queries and IP masking.
-Is edge better than google

 What should I look for in a VPN’s refund policy?

 A clear, no-quibble refund window ideally 30 days with straightforward steps to cancel and receive a refund is ideal.
+Is mullvad a good vpn 2026

 How do I set up a VPN on my devices quickly?